Communities and interactions under the sea

 We are using the University of Otago’s research vessel, The RV Polaris II, to survey sub-Antarctic waters around the Auckland Islands and the Snares Islands.

-This project focuses on understanding the role of seasonal sea ice in the nutritional dynamics of the benthic community.
+These projects focus on understanding the role of seasonal sea ice in the nutritional dynamics of the benthic community.
 In particular we are interested in how the sea ice microbial community is used as a food source for larvae and benthic fauna.

 Additionally we are working to understand the role of nutrients that are recycled from higher trophic levels (penguins and seals) in driving productivity within the benthic community under the ice.